ConfusionFlow/confusionflow/README.md

 If you are using your own datasets you must create a `dataset-configuration` first.
 We provide some example configurations for some popular datasets in `examples/dataset-templates` which should help you getting started.

+### Docker
+You can also run the confusionflow via Docker.
+For more information please see the [documentation](https://docs.confusionflow.org/server.html#docker).

 ## Logging
 We provide simple wrappers for `Tensorflow + Keras` and `Pytorch` for logging confusion matrices and exporting them in the required ConfusionFlow format.